rajkannanrajan/rajkannanrajan.github.io/_pages/cv.md

 {% include base_path %}

+Rajkannan Rajan is a senior banking and financial services technology leader with over 18 years of experience across premier global investment banks, including Bank of America Merrill Lynch, Société Générale, and Barclays.
+He specializes in Strategy Execution, Program Management, and the Delivery of Enterprise AI and Data Products for Capital Markets, Regulatory Compliance, ESG, and Sustainable Finance.

+As a speaker and academic collaborator, Rajkannan contributes to critical discussions on the future of AI and Data Governance, Digital Transformation, the Responsible Use of AI, and emerging trends in ESG and Sustainability from a corporate governance perspective.

 Work Experience
 ======
 * From Nov 2016: Vice President, Barclays (Investment Banking COO - Global Markets and Research)